This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 Toren frowned.
 Lucan smiled.

-Lucan split his blade into twin seax, the shorter weapons giving him an edge in close quarters.
-Toren responded by elongating his own blade into a staff, shifting to the defensive, trying to create distance.
 They were evenly matched now, exchanging blows with near-perfect precision.
 Openings appeared and vanished in an instant.
 Toren would step out of Lucan’s accretion field, and Lucan would rush back in, forcing him to keep gaining mass and density.

 Before Lucan could press his advantage, a scream tore through the night.
-Both he and Toren turned just in time to see the masked man, now reverted to human form, slide like a ragdoll over the edge of the skydeck.
+Both he and Toren turned just in time to see the masked man, now reverted to human form, slide like a rag doll over the edge of the skydeck.
 The bare-handed pilot watched him go over before reaching, too late.

 “After him!”
 Toren shouted.